Stellar triples with chemically homogeneously evolving inner binaries: Results of population synthesis simulations

 \subsubsection{Example for stellar merger of the inner binary due to ZLK oscillations}

 First, we discuss the evolution of a CHE triple, in which the inner binary merges as a double helium star due to strong ZLK oscillations (shown in Fig. \ref{fig:he_merger}).
 This triple has a tertiary with an initial mass of $M_{\rm out, ZAMS} = 32.1\,M_{\odot}$ and a circular outer orbit with $a_{\rm out, ZAMS}=200\,R_{\odot}$.
 As indicated by Fig. \ref{fig:3bd_pm}, when the stars of the close inner binary are still on the MS, precession associated with strong tides suppresses the effects of the three-body dynamics \citep[see also e.g.][]{VignaGomez2022}.
-At 3.9 Myrs, the stars of the inner binary evolve off the MS. By this time, these stars had lost a small amount of mass due to stellar winds and the inner orbit had widened by only 2 per cent as a result.
+At 3.9 Myr, the stars of the inner binary evolve off the MS. By this time, these stars had lost a small amount of mass due to stellar winds and the inner orbit had widened by only 2 per cent as a result.
 Similarly, the outer orbit also widens only by a negligible amount.
 Consequently, the timescale of the ZLK oscillations does not change significantly.
 On the other hand, the tidal effects become much weaker, as the radii of the stars had decreased by a factor of 5 with respect to their ZAMS value.
 As a result, the ZLK oscillations are no longer suppressed (see also second panel of Fig \ref{fig:3bd_pm}).
 At this stage, there are two competing mechanisms that drive the evolution of the pericenter: ZLK oscillations and the strong Wolf-Rayet-like winds, which decrease and increase the pericenter, respectively.
 For this triple, the ZLK timescale is extremely short (few years) and a large inner eccentricity of $e_{\rm in}\approx 0.65$ is reached shortly after the onset of CHeB, during which the orbital widening due to stellar winds is negligible.
 At this stage, the pericenter becomes sufficiently small such that the helium stars fill their Roche-lobes at the point of closest approach.
-We assume this results in the merger of the inner binary.
+We stop the simulation at this point and assume it leads to a merger.
+In principle it is possible that the system would enter a stable contact phase, however given the eccentricities, the majority of these systems would probably soon experience outer Langrange overflow, before tides would quench ZLKs and before the inner stars would form BHs.
+More detailed models are necessary to understand the evolution of a double helium star system in contact, in particular when undergoing three-body dynamical effects.